DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/get-school-experience.md

 ## What to expect

 Your experience will either be in a school or joining classes and meeting teachers online.
-Placements usually last one or 2 days, but some can last up to 3 weeks
+Placements usually last one or 2 days, but some can last up to 3 weeks.

 During your experience, you’ll get to do things like: